liferay/liferay-docs/develop/tutorials/articles/180-themes-and-layout-templates/01-themes/04-upgrading-6.2-themes-7.1/05-updating-the-resources-importer.markdown

 +$$$

-**Note:** Due to the page and article import order, articles that link to pages in the site's layout cause a null pointer exception [issue](https://issues.liferay.com/browse/LPS-64859).
+**Note:** Due to the page and article import order, articles that link to pages in the Site's layout cause a null pointer exception [issue](https://issues.liferay.com/browse/LPS-64859).
 These links have been removed from the example Lunar Resort theme's web content articles to avoid this issue.